Iran International: Alleged 2024 Armenia-Iran arms deal

 In July 2024, Iran International reported on a secret $500 million agreement between Iran and Armenia by citing a "senior military official in the Middle East."
-The supposed deal was reported to have included Shahed 136, Shahed 129, Shahed 197, and Mohajer drones and air defense systems such as 3rd Khordad, Majid, 15th Khordad, and Arman.
+The supposed deal was reported to have included Shahed 136, Shahed 129, Shahed 197, and Mohajer drones and air defence systems such as 3rd Khordad, Majid, 15th Khordad, and Arman.
 It further reportedly involved intelligence cooperation, close military relations, training, and the establishment of bases on Armenian soil.

 The report was denied by Armenia's Defense Ministry as "fictitious and false".
 Mehdi Sobhani, Iran's ambassador in Armenia, also denied the report, calling the outlet "unreliable" and having a "history of publishing incorrect information and biased analyses about the Islamic Republic of Iran."
 Sobhani said the "purpose of publishing such news is to influence the development of friendly relations between Iran and the countries of the region and emphasized that the Islamic Republic of Iran supports the establishment of peace and stability as well as economic development in the Caucasus region."
 Azerbaijani pro-government media also denied the report calling it "entirely fabricated" and aimed at "sabotaging the burgeoning relationship between Azerbaijan and Iran by spreading false information."
-The U.S. Department of State did not comment on the report.

-Reporting in occupied Palestinian territories

-On 7 October 2024, Iran International Correspondent in Israel Babak Eshaghi was videotaped writing the saying "Woman, Life, Freedom" on the walls of a destroyed building in the besieged Gaza Strip; the saying originated with the Kurdish freedom movement in Iraq, Turkey and Syria but later revitalized as an international popular slogan in support women's rights against violence following global protests in 2022 and 2023 against the mistreatment and murder of Mahsa Jina Amini days after taken under Iranian Guidance Patrol custody for wearing her hijab "improperly"; witnesses said she was subjected to police brutality a few days prior.